freeCodeCamp/guide/src/pages/hybrid-application-development/fcm-integration-for-cordova-hybrid-apps/index.md

 cordova create pushSample
 cd pushSample
 cordova platform add android
-cordova plugin add cordova-plugin-fcm
+cordova plugin add cordova-plugin-FCM
 ```
-While adding the cordova fcm plugin will show an error :
+While adding the cordova FCM plugin will show an error :
 ```
 Error: cordova-plugin-fcm: You have installed platform android but file 'google-services.json' was not found in your Cordova project root folder.
 ```